Skip to main content

 The Current State of Incentive Limits

-As it stands, there is no specific, EEOC-mandated for wellness programs that include disability-related inquiries or medical exams.
+As it stands, there is no specific, EEOC-mandated incentive limit for wellness programs that include disability-related inquiries or medical exams.
 The 30% safe harbor that once provided a clear guideline was vacated by the courts, creating a regulatory vacuum.
 This absence of a specific cap means that the analysis of whether an incentive is coercive is now a more fact-specific inquiry.
 The focus has shifted from “how much” to “how coercive.”

 This new reality requires a careful and considered approach.
 Employers must now evaluate their incentive structures through the lens of potential coercion, considering the financial realities of their workforce.
 What might be a minor incentive for a high-wage earner could be a significant financial pressure for a lower-wage employee, illustrating the complexity of the current environment.